 However, the most significant difference is how many colors each format supports.

-Dolby Vision supports 12-bit color palettes, meaning it can display around 68 billion colors.
+Dolby Vision supports 12-bit color palettes, displaying around 68 billion colors.
 By contrast, HDR10+ only supports a 10-bit color palette, meaning it maxes out at 1.07 billion colors.

 To the average consumer, a Dolby Vision television would have more gradual color changes.
 In contrast, HDR10+ and HDR10 may have some color banding.

-A large color palette plays an essential role in pixelation, contrast, blending, and brightness on your TV.
+A large color palette is essential for your TV’s pixelation, contrast, blending, and brightness.

 How To Watch Dolby Vision on Your Samsung TV